JungleComputing/ipl/docs/README-bin.txt

 The file BUGS.txt contains information for filing bug reports.

-This Ibis release includes grun, a tool to start jobs on a Globus-based Grid.
-See "grun/docs/README" for more details.
-The grun program itself lives in "grun/bin".
-NOTE: grun is not supplied with this early, premature, release.

 There is some dispute about the pronounciation of the word "Ibis".
 The file "docs/rob.mp3" shows how one of the Ibis designers feels about this issue.